brewchetta/pair-programming-challenge-js-furniture-emporium/README.md

 ## Load Furniture

-You may run into a certain complication with the code since Crazy Dan didn't load it up correctly in his html.
+You may run into a certain complication with the javascript code since Crazy Dan doesn't exactly know what he's doing.
 Once you've debugged why, first fetch all the furniture from `json-server` and then load it up into the provided `ul` element.
 Here's an example of what Dan's looking for in each `li`:

 ```
 <li data-id="1">Wooden Chair $19.95</li>
 ```

+Hint: You can access an element's dataset (in the above example, `data-id="1"`) with this bit of javascript: `selectedElement.dataset.id`

 ## Fill Form On Click